Trail of Scarecrows

 - Drop off scarecrow by the deadline

 - Visit the arboretum during the month of October to see your scarecrow and essay on display.
 Arboretum visitors will vote for their favorite throughout the month.
+Voting will be online for 2020.

 - Each entry must include a book title, scarecrow, scarecrow name and 150-200 word essay about the scarecrow.
 Scarecrows may not be dropped off until registration is approved by Gabis Arboretum staff.